exom-dev/lirouter/README.md

 # Getting started

 This is a guide on how to get started with _lirouter_.
-For proper documentation, see below _Documentation_.
+For the documentation, see below _Documentation_.

 ## index.html